-If the doctor ticks the 'may be fit for work' box, you will meet with your line manager to discuss any adjustments suggested.
+If the doctor ticks the 'may be fit for work' box, a meeting will be arranged with your line manager to discuss any adjustments, if any are suggested.
 Although the employer does not have to follow the doctor's advice, we will do our best to help you return to work.
-However, if we cannot agree about the adjustments, you will have to stay off sick.
+However, if we cannot agree about the adjustments, you will remain off sick.